quii/learn-go-with-tests/arrays-and-slices.md

 Now delete one of the tests and check the coverage again.

-Now that we are happy we have a well tested function you should commit your great work before taking on the next challenge.
+Now that we are happy we have a well-tested function you should commit your great work before taking on the next challenge.

 We need a new function called `SumAll` which will take a varying number of